 The Essex-Clark family only arrived in Australia on 14th April 1964 (Mother and children - Father arrived 22nd February 1964) and our children are 1st generation Australians on their father's side but 5th generation Australians on my side.

 I would love to hear from anyone researching the following names.
 If my information differs from yours please get in touch to discuss it.

 My parents - Fenton & Ray

-Australia: Fenton, Ray, Blake/Berry, Conduit, Alford, Millar, Percival.
+AUSTRALIA: Fenton, Ray, Barry, Blake, Conduit, Alford, Millar, Percival.

-Kent, Eng: Percival, Kidd, Green, Croft/Craft, Baker, Eason,
+KENT, Eng: Percival, Kidd, Green, Croft/Craft, Baker, Eason, Cornwall, Eng: Jewell,

 The In-Laws - Essex-Ckark & Cooper:

 Middlesex, Eng: Cooper, Hayes, King, Bradbrook, Hayes, Doughty